Disconnect your negative battery post and lay it aside.

 Remove lower passenger console cover.
 (2 plastic push in tabs and one metal retainer)

 Pop hood and remove PCM mounting bracket screws (2), pull PCM up and lay it aside.

 Remove the firewall grommet that is now exposed.
 Pull it out and poke a hole into the grommet large enough for the red wire to feed though, and then re-secure grommet to firewall.

-Take your red wire supplied with the kit and feed it though the hole you just made in the firewall grommet. * feed it from the hood/outside area to the cab/inside car area.
+Take your red and black wires supplied with the kit and feed them though the hole you just made in the firewall grommet. * feed it from the hood/outside area to the cab/inside car area.

 Attach the eyelet terminal without insulation to your black wire and land it on your passenger wheel well.
 We used a factory ground stud.